-IV.
-Merger Working Group Resources for Notification & Procedures (N&P) Merger Notification and Procedures Template (revised as needed) To assist the Working Group in its efforts and to promote access to information on ICN members' merger review systems, the Merger Working Group has established links to merger-related materials on ICN members' websites.
+Resources for Notification & Procedures Merger Notification and Procedures Template (updated in 2021) To assist the Working Group in its efforts and to promote access to information on ICN members' merger review systems, the Merger Working Group has established links to merger-related materials on ICN members' websites.
 On these linked pages, members have posted materials that may include their current merger legislation, implementing rules and regulations, guidelines, and related materials.
 Members have also posted responses to a set of questions addressed to all member agencies (the "template") designed to highlight important features of their merger review systems, such as notification thresholds and review periods.
+Report on Comparative Analysis of the Templates (2021) This report provides a comparative analysis of the information provided in the Merger Notification and Procedures Templates (see above).
+It aims to explore the similarities and differences between the merger control carried out by the jurisdictions, thereby illustrating the most disseminated approaches and practices in merger review.
 Report on Procedural Infringements of Merger Control Proceedings (2020) This report presents approaches to tackling breaches of the procedural rules around merger control proceedings.
 The paper covers three types of breach: (i) infringements of merger control proceedings, such as failure to comply with information requests (Procedural Violations); (ii) failure to comply with mandatory notification and/or standstill obligations prohibiting implementation of a merger before merger clearance (Gun Jumping); and (iii) failure by merging parties to comply with the merger clearance conditions imposed by a competition authority (Remedy Violations) (together, Procedural Infringements).
 These findings are based on completed surveys by 25 respondent national competition authorities (NCAs).
-Information Requirements for Merger Notifications (2009) This paper aims to assist agencies in comparing the approaches to pre-merger notification among some ICN members, and to help agencies planning to introduce or revise their notification forms or requirements in conformity with the ICN N&P Recommended Practice on Initial Information Requirements.
+Information Requirements for Merger Notifications (2009) This paper aims to assist agencies in comparing the approaches to pre-merger notification among some ICN members, and to help agencies planning to introduce or revise their notification forms or requirements in conformity with the ICN N&P Recommended Practice onInitial Information Requirements.
 Setting Notification Thresholds for Merger Review (2008) Building on the Recommended Practice on Notification Thresholds, this paper explores the various approaches used to set notification thresholds and members' recent experience with threshold revisions.
-The objective of the project is to provide guidance to agencies that plan to adopt or revise thresholds, in order to promote thresholds that are clear, understandable and easily administrable.
-Defining Merger Transactions for Purpose of Merger Review (2007) Building on the Transparency Recommended Practice, this paper explores the various approaches jurisdictions have adopted to define the types of transactions that are potentially subject to notification and/or review.
+The objective of the project is to provide guidance to agencies that plan toadopt or revise thresholds, in order to promote thresholds that are clear, understandable and easily administrable.
+Defining Merger Transactions for Merger Review (2007) Building on the Transparency Recommended Practice, this paper explores the various approaches jurisdictions have adopted to define the types of transactions that are potentially subject to notification and/or review.
 Merger Notification Implementation Handbook (2006) To facilitate further implementation of the Guiding Principles and Recommended Practices, the N&P subgroup created a handbook containing examples of legislative provisions, guides, statements and notices, and press releases that conform to selected Principles and Practices.